Generate Adobe Sign Text Tags for Microsoft Word

 Makes the field automatically repeat in the exact same spot on each page thereafter.
 When the field is filled, all other repeat instances are also filled.

-• Character Entry Limits
+Character Entry Limit

 :string(maxlen=#)